CodeX-HL7-FHIR-Accelerator/GenomeX-DataExchange/input/pagecontent/transport.md

-Precision Medicine workflows require sharing complex data types with many relationships.
-Multiple transmission formats and protocols are used to transport Genomic test results from laboratories to health care organizations.
-HL7v2 transmission, using the MLLP protocol, is ubiquitously adopted remains the only guaranteed transport available to support data exchange for clinical workflows, especially lab orders & results.

-FHIR GenomeX data structures will be transmitted to enable new precision medicine workflows.
-In the prescribed options EHR integrations w/ Labs will continue to support HL7v2 Ordering along with new HTTP based transport options as listed below:
+## GenomeX data transport for genomic lab orders and results.

+This GenomeX IG describes FHIR resources for genomic test results with the goal of enabling precision medicine workflows.
+However, the FHIR resource content described in this IG only describes the *results* from genomic lab.
+Integration of order placement is also required to scale genomic lab testing.

+This supplemental content is intended to frame the transport options when blending HL7v2 ordering with FHIR results to complete the request/reply exchange between order placers (HCO/EHR) and order fillers (Lab).
+This options presented here assume HL7v2 ORM/ORU message exchange is a baseline capability offered by most EHR vendors and Labs.

+This supplemental content guide intent is to describe an HL7v2 to FHIR transition architecture.
+For a pure FHIR API approach to ordering, see [TODO: Which Ordering IG?]

+###

+The content presented under each scenario header below will describe the data and transport relationships between the HL7 ORM/ORU messages and the GenomeX FHIR bundle.

-1. HL7v2 Order & Result via embedded FHIR bundle as base 64 string
+1. Order via HL7v2 ORM & GenomeX FHIR bundle base64 encoded via HL7v2 ORU
-2. HL7v2 Order & Result via FHIR APIs links: HL7 ORU contains FHIR server link to download the reports through HTTPs.
+2. Order via HL7v2 ORM & GenomeX FHIR bundle download via FHIR API URL the HL7v2 ORU
-3. HL7v2 Order & Result via FHIR API polling (batch download)
+3. Order via HL7v2 ORM & GenomeX FHIR bundle download via FHIR API polling

-###  HL7 ORU with embedded FHIR bundle as base 64 string
+###  Order via HL7v2 ORM & GenomeX FHIR bundle base64 encoded in HL7v2 ORU

 Steps:
 * EHR system places a new order through HL7 ORM into lab
-* Lab sends Observation (ORU) with a FHIR bundle as base 64 string embedded in an OBX segment
+* Lab sends Observation Result (ORU) with a FHIR bundle as base64 string embedded in an OBX segment

 <object data="genomeX_transport_option_1.svg" type="image/svg+xml"></object>
 <br/>

-### Hybrid HL7 ORU and FHIR APIs
+HL7V2 ORU would contain report bundle as a base64 string in the OBX segment
+- OBX-2 =  ED (Encapsulated Data)
+- OBX-5 =  Base 64 string

+<object data="HL7_RP_ORU.svg" type="image/svg+xml"></object>

+### Order via HL7v2 ORM & GenomeX FHIR bundle download via FHIR API URL the HL7v2 ORU

 Steps:
 * EHR system places a new order through HL7 ORM into lab
-* Lab sends Observation (ORU) with an HTTP link to FHIR server in an OBX segment
+* Lab sends Observation Result (ORU) with an HTTP link to FHIR server in an OBX segment
 * EHR receives HL7 and issues a HTTPs GET request to the FHIR server for the report
 * FHIR server returns a report as an HTTPs response